irahorecka/personal-website-2-prod/README.md

 1. Clone this repository.
 Create a virtual environment named `webenv` in the project root.
 Install project requirements via `pip` in the virtual environment.

 2. Download and setup PostgreSQL and create a database named `irahorecka`.
-Ensure all of your environment variables are set up in a file named `.env` stored in the project root.
+Ensure all of your environment variables are declared in a file named `.env` stored in the project root.
 Afterwards, run `setup_db.py` to ensure correct database and environment variable configurations.

+3. This web app relies on timed updates and cleaning of the `irahorecka` database.
+These are done with `update_db.py` and `rm_expired_db.py`.
+Execute `update_db.py` to populate the `irahorecka` database.
+Ensure no runtime exceptions are thrown.
+Afterwards, run `rm_expired_db.py`.
+Troubleshoot as necessary (commonly due to configuration issues).
+Proceed to the next step when both scripts execute without error.

-3. Setup your cron tasks.
+4. Setup your cron tasks.
 Open the crontab tasklist and delete undesired cron tasks via `$ crontab -e`.
 To delete EVERYTHING, you can execute  `$ crontab -r` (NOTE: make sure you are OK with deleting every cron task).
 Once satisfied, execute `$ sudo bash cron.sh` to concatenate timed executions of `update_db.py` and `rm_expired_db.py`.

-4. Though missing in this repository, it is helpful to create a bash script to restart your web app and the NGINX server using `sudo systemctl restart *`.
+5. Though missing in this repository, it is helpful to create a bash script to restart your web app and the NGINX server using `sudo systemctl restart *`.
 This way, you can simply run `$ sudo bash restart.sh` anytime you make or pull changes.

 </details>